Mjz86/c_colon/README.md

 - inheritance graph: a graph with nodes representing a class and all of its subobjects, and arcs connecting each node with its direct bases.

 - inheritance graph order: the ordering on a class object and all its subobjects obtained by a depth-first traversal of its inheritance graph, from the most-derived class object to base objects, where:
-    - no node is visited more than once. (so, a virtual base subobject, and all of its base subobjects, w

-ill be visited only once.)
+    - no node is visited more than once. (so, a virtual base subobject, and all of its base subobjects, will be visited only once.)
     - the subobjects of a node are visited in the order in which they were declared. (so, given class a : public b, public c, a is walked first, then b and its subobjects, and then c and its subobjects.)
     - note that the traversal may be preorder or postorder. unless otherwise specified, preorder (derived classes before their bases) is intended.